Note

 # Evaluate the radar's operator characteristics

-roc = ReceiverOperatingCharacteristic(radar, radar_channel)
+roc = ReceiverOperatingCharacteristic(radar, simulated_device, simulated_device, radar_channel)

 simulation.add_evaluator(roc)